Yusuf Za'arur

-Yusuf Za'arur (يوسف زعرور, יוסף זערור; Yosef Za'arur; 1902 in Baghdad – 1969 in Israel) was a world-renowned Iraqi-Jewish qanun player and director of Radio Orchestra of Baghdad during the 1930s.
+Yusuf Za'arur (يوسف زعرور; יוסף זערור; 1902 – November 14, 1969) was an Iraqi-Jewish qanun player and director of the radio orchestra of Baghdad during the 1930s.

 Biography

 Za'arur was born in 1902 in Baghdad to a noble family with many children.
 As a child, he was swept away by the music and melodies in the synagogue and built himself a qanun-like instrument against the wishes of his parents, who feared that music would disrupt his general studies and Torah studies at the yeshiva.
 At the age of fourteen, he joined a group of people who made a living from the songs of blessings on celebrations.
 At the age of eighteen he bought himself his first qanun and soon mastered the intricate instrument and began to play flute, violin and cello as well.
 At the age of twenty, he opened a school for various musical instruments that was very successful.
 Being such an expert in the vast knowledge he acquired and in his absolute pitch, his playing on the qanun turned from a popular tune to modern and artistic playing, and he gained a much respectable status in the music world of Baghdad.
 In 1931, he even participated in a performance by Sami Al-Shawwa, one of the greatest violinists of Arab music, and met the greatest composers and singers, Mohammed Abdel Wahab and Umm Kulthum, who came to Iraq.

-Zaarur was an accompanied player to the famous Iraqi singer Mohammad Al Gubenchi, and together they traveled to Berlin to record on records and recitals.
+Zaarur was an accompanied player to the famous Iraqi singer Muhammad al-Qubanchi, and together they traveled to Berlin to record on records and for recitals.
 Many of these were broadcast in Berlin on a station in Arabic.
 In addition, he and his band performed in Berlin to the Iraqi community there.